 “Hey,” Sam greeted them while Ming Dao had on his puzzled look.

-“What happened with you two?”
+“What happened to you two?”

 “My dad got sick so we had to stay behind and help my mom and brother with the shop, and take care of Dad too,” Ming Dao replied.